Madame Web (film): Post-production

 Sony performed reshoots for Madame Web by January 2024, which journalist Jeff Sneider reported were done to remove references to the original 1990s setting of the film; this time period would have allowed the Peter Parker / Spider-Man character played by Andrew Garfield in The Amazing Spider-Man films (2012–14) to exist within the film's continuity, although there were no plans for the character to appear.
 Sneider said Sony instead decided that the version of the character played by Tom Holland in the Marvel Cinematic Universe (MCU) Spider-Man films (2017–2021) should exist within this film's continuity, so the timeline needed to be adjusted to align with that character's age, resulting in the film's 2003 setting.
-Holland ultimately did not appear in Madame Web; Adam B. Vary at Variety reported that while the deal between Sony and Disney for the Spider-Man film rights did not prevent him from appearing, Sony was concerned that audiences would not accept Holland's Spider-Man in a non-MCU film after some MCU properties like Spider-Man: No Way Home (2021) "established definitive boundaries" of the MCU multiverse.
+Holland ultimately did not appear in Madame Web; Adam B. Vary at Variety reported that while the deal between Sony and Disney for the Spider-Man film rights did not prevent him from appearing, Sony was concerned that audiences would not accept Holland's Spider-Man in a non-MCU film after some MCU properties like Spider-Man: No Way Home (2021) and Doctor Strange in the Multiverse of Madness (2022) "established definitive boundaries" of the MCU multiverse.
 Sneider also reported that different costumed Spider-Women characters would appear for a single scene and the appearance of younger versions of the Spider-Man characters Mary and Ben Parker.
 Ahead of the film's release, Clarkson confirmed in early February that those characters were respectively portrayed by Roberts and Scott; Mary Parker is pregnant in the film, and an infant Peter Parker appears at the end, played by an uncredited infant.